 There are various reasons that someone might be experiencing a vitamin D deficiency, and some members of the population are at a higher risk of developing a deficiency than others.
 The main cause of a vitamin D deficiency is not enough exposure to sunlight, which results from a variety of lifestyle choices and based on the location where someone lives.

 Some people who are at high risk of a deficiency include:

-If you fall under one of these categories of high-risk populations, you may want to consult with your doctors or contact the telehealth professionals at Invigor Medical and ask them whether a blood test for vitamin D levels would be appropriate.
+If you fall under one of these categories of high-risk populations, you may want to consult with your doctor and ask them whether a blood test for vitamin D levels would be appropriate.
 If you do, it is important to supplement your naturally produced or acquired vitamin D levels with additional vitamin D because deficiencies left untreated can lead to serious complications.